 - promote inclusion activities in line with our corporate vision and values

-- make sure the aims from the Mayor’s Equal Life Chances for All framework are being achieved
+- make sure the aims from the Mayor’s Inclusive London strategy are being achieved

-The taskforce has a clear agenda, outlined in the Workforce Equality Action Plan.
-Senior representatives from across City Hall are responsible for this, with support from HR and in partnership with colleagues from Unison.
+The taskforce has a clear agenda, outlined in the Diversity and Inclusion work programme.
+Senior representatives from across City Hall are responsible for this, with support from HR and in partnership with colleagues from Unison, our LGBT+, BAME and women’s networks.